LordeTyrael/PokeAllianceAntiCheatAnalysis/README.md

 > heuristics flag you, a GM comes and checks you by hand, and no amount of client-side work protects
 > you from that.
 >
-> This is **mostly dynamic analysis**, and I will keep updating it over time as the client and the
+> This is **mostly static analysis**, (will do dynamic soon), and I will keep updating it over time as the client and the
 > server-side behaviour change.
 >
 > *Last updated 2026-09-15 — analysed build: 2026-09-15.*